Original Issuance Date: December 10, 1985

 III.
 Unencumbered Inventions

 When an equity review determination concludes there are no funding or contractual provisions that affect or convey any rights in an invention, each inventor will be notified and is free to dispose of their interest in the invention in the manner of their choosing.
 Often in such situations the inventors choose to work through the IPMO and may assign their rights to the invention to the appropriate IPMO provided the IPMO has an interest in taking title to the invention.
 The inventors also may seek to patent the invention with their own resources, or may dedicate the invention to the public.
+There are special considerations for disposition of rights to unencumbered inventions which are embodied in tangible form, such as genetically modified organisms or equipment prototypes, due to the University resources used to create or maintain such inventions.
+Inventors should obtain approval from their chancellor or designee prior to the disposition of unencumbered inventions embodied in tangible form.

 C. Institution/Staff Contracts